michael2393/CN_plus/README.md

 # CN_plus
-Local search algorithms for Crystal Structure Prediction.
+Local search algorithms for the Crystal Structure Prediction problem.

 This project is part of the paper published in SEA 2020 (arXiv version: https://arxiv.org/abs/2003.12442).